TheFoundryVisionmongers/nuke-ML-server/INSTALL.md

 cmake -DNUKE_INSTALL_PATH="/path/to/Nuke11.3v1" ..
 make
 ```
-Your DLClient.so plug-in will now be in the 'build' folder, it can be left there, moved to your ~/.nuke folder, or to another folder entirely.
+The DLClient.so plug-in will now be in the 'build/Plugins/Client' folder.
 Before it can be used, Nuke needs to know where it lives.
-You'll need to update NUKE_PATH to point to the DLClient.so plug-in (This can be skipped if it was moved to the root of your ~/.nuke folder, or the path was added in Nuke through Python):
+One way to do this is to update the NUKE_PATH environment variable to point to the DLClient.so plug-in (This can be skipped if it was moved to the root of your ~/.nuke folder, or the path was added in Nuke through Python):
 ```
 export NUKE_PATH=/path/to/lib/:$NUKE_PATH
 ```